zishan07cse/admin-panel/README.md

 # Simple admin panel
-This is a simple admin panel made with Laravel, anyone can create a new user, manage a user, manage a user role, manage a page, or set a role.
+This is a simple admin panel made with Laravel, anyone can create a new user, manage a user, manage a user role, manage a page or set a role.
 # How to set up a project in localhost?
 Admin Panel
 -------------